SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 #### Regarding Tech Debt Sprints

 In an attempt to maintain internal software quality, some places use "tech debt" sprints where tech debt tickets are planned for that sprint.
-These seem fine in theory, but aren't very practical, and are actively harmful to the bottom line when done at regular intervals.
+These seem fine in theory, but aren't very practical and are actively harmful to the bottom line when done at regular intervals.

 Technical debt is named that way, because it's borrowing velocity from the future.
 The part that many seem to forget, is that **debt accrues interest**.
 By borrowing velocity from the future, it both creates an artificially inflated velocity for the current sprint, and increases the overall work that needs to be done to get to the desired end result.
-It's an attempt to _lie_ about what the team's capacity is for a given sprint, and it will inevitably lead to relase date estimates that are far sooner than is practical, which, of course, leads to crunch time.
+It's an attempt to _lie_ (to management and ourselves) about what the team's capacity is for a given sprint, and it will inevitably lead to release date estimates that are far sooner than is practical, which, of course, leads to crunch time.

 [Here's a note from Atlassian](https://www.atlassian.com/agile/software-development/technical-debt) (the makers of Jira) on the importance of eliminating tech debt as you go.

 All that said, technical debt _does_ happen.
-It's not often that we can perfectly foresee what we'll need 3 months from now so that we can deterimine what the optimal implementation is now.
+It's not often that we can perfectly foresee what we'll need 3 months from now so that we can determine what the optimal implementation is now.
 While we should be trying to resolve that debt as we go, sometimes it's difficult to see the bigger problem until it's too late.
 In order to maintain velocity going forward, it may be necessary to have ad hoc tech debt sprints that revolve around larger refactors.

 # Disregard for quality (both internal and external)

 When the programmers aren't writing the tests, they don't have to be concerned with quality.
 It becomes almost impossible to hold them accountable for poor external software quality (e.g. bugs), because they can always say ["why didn't we catch this in QA?"](https://www.developsense.com/blog/2020/08/why-didnt-we-catch-this-in-qa/) which has its own, serious problems.

-Internal software quality is something they are accountable to, but they can always brush it off to get by.
-So as long as they can get _something_ done that roughly meets the acceptance criteria of a ticket, they can pass the buck off to someone else (or _something_, e.g. the code itself), since they can say they did their part.
-They might point to QA to say they should have caught it, or at whoever wrote the ticket for not being explicit, or the code base because it has poor internal quality (which they can falsely claim is the nature of writing code).
+Internal software quality is something they are accountable to, but they can always brush it off to get by, and lac of it is not something that management can easily identify.
+So as long as they can get _something_ done that roughly meets the acceptance criteria of a ticket, they can point to someone else (or _something_, e.g. the code itself), since they can say they did their part.
+They might point to QA to say they should have caught it, or at whoever wrote the ticket for not being explicit enough, or the code base because it has poor internal quality (which they can falsely claim is the nature of writing code).

 Programmers have no reason to be concerned with quality, either external or internal, if they aren't the ones writing the tests.
+It's not that they don't care.
+It's just that they lack discipline and the experience to understand the implications of this.

 Some programmers may say they don't have the skills or mentality for it.
 But that's a load of bunk.